LP5: Critical reception

-Greg Prato of AllMusic gave the album 4.5 out of 5 stars and said that "all the songs are cut from the same sonic cloth".
+Legacy

 Pitchfork listed LP5 at number eight on its 2017 list of "The 50 Best IDM Albums of All Time", one of three Autechre albums to be included; reviewer Mark Richardson stated that the album effectively balances the accessibility of their earlier work with the more challenging material to come, and thus represents "a certain peak."
+Also in 2017, Treblezine named LP5 the 24th best electronic album of the 1990s, and in 2023 named it one of the four best Autechre albums.

 Track listing

 On US pressings, the hidden track is moved to its own 12th track, and the silence after "Drane2" is shortened by three minutes.
 The hidden track is not found on vinyl pressings.
 Additionally, some digital releases of the album rename "Acroyear2" to "AcroyearII".